Lima bean: Signaling to carnivorous mites

 Phaseolus lunatus has adapted to live in many different climates around the world.
 One of these adaptations includes a particularly effective induced herbivory defense.
 The lima bean is able to signal to the carnivorous natural enemy of herbivores, the carnivorous mite, mediated by herbivore-induced plant volatiles (H.I.P.V.s) in an attempt to save itself from further predation.

 The lima bean plant does this as an induced defense when being eaten by herbivorous predators.
 It is the mechanical wounding and chemical elicitors from insect oral secretions that first begin the signaling pathway to induce H.I.P.V. production.
 Once this pathway is induced, the plant produces H.I.P.V.s which are released into the air and can be received by any organisms that have receptors capable of receiving H.I.P.V.s, which includes: carnivores, conspecific and heterospecific herbivores, as well as neighboring plants.
 It is this signaling of the carnivorous natural enemy of herbivores that is of particular interest, as they become attracted to the plant and will then come and prey upon the plant's herbivorous enemy, thereby reducing herbivory of the plant.

 One particular experiment in which this was made apparent was in the understanding of the tritrophic system between the lima bean plant, two-spotted spider mite, and the carnivorous mite.
 Here, experimenters noticed an increase in H.I.P.V.s when the lima bean plant was preyed on by the two-spotted spider mite.
 Then, when the carnivorous mite was introduced, it had increased prey-searching efficacy and overall attraction to the lima bean plant, even once the two-spotted spider mite was removed, but the H.I.P.V.s remained high.

 Toxicity

 Like many beans, raw lima beans are toxic (containing e.g. phytohaemagglutinin) if not boiled for at least ten minutes.
 Canned beans can be eaten without having to be boiled first, as they are pre-cooked.

-The lima bean can contain anti-nutrients like phytic acids, saponin, oxalate, tannin and trypsin inhibitor.
+The lima bean can contain anti-nutrients like phytic acids, saponin, oxalate, tannin and trypsin inhibitors.
 These inhibit the absorption of nutrients in animals and can cause damage to some organs.
 In addition to boiling, methods of roasting, pressure cooking, soaking, and germination can also reduce the antinutrients significantly.